GeorgeBatch/cocoapi/README.md

 # Milti-label Binary Classification of Coco Images

 This repository shoes my work on addressing a question of whether objects of selected categories are present in an image.
 For example, the categories can be "bird", "cat", "dog", "person".
-In this case, an image containing multiple people and a bird will have a label [1, 0, 0, 1] since instances of "bird" and "person" categories are present, while "cat" and "dog" are not.
+In this case, an image containing multiple people and a bird will have a label [1, 0, 0, 1] since instances of "bird" and "person" categories are present, while instances of "cat" and "dog" categories are not.

 # README.txt (original)